No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Published: Sep 18 2023

-Have you ever felt frustrated because a client canceled their appointment with little notice and you’re already in the office?
+Have you ever felt frustrated because a client canceled their appointment last minute?
+How about completely not showing up while you're already in the office?

-While therapy seems to be progressing well for a client, they might suddenly become a little flaky.
-If they start to cancel last minute, continuously reschedule, or just plain not show up it can be understandably aggravating.
+While a client could be progressing well in therapy, they might suddenly become a little flaky.
+If they start to cancel last minute, continuously reschedule, or just plain not show up it can be aggravating.

-We’re here to tell you that you’re not alone, and there are steps you can take to minimize the occurrence of these events and protect your time.
+Well, I'm here to tell you that you're not alone.
+There are steps you can take, like I did, to lower the occurrence of these events and protect your time.

 Sometimes things come up and plans need to be changed.
-If systems are put into place to handle no-shows and late cancellations it can really take some of the headache away in dealing with these issues.
+If you create a system to handle no-shows and late cancellations, it can help manage these issues.

 Why Do Clients Cancel Therapy Sessions?